razasayed/conversations-app/README.md

 - Docker
 - Docker Compose
-- Amazon Web Services (AWS) account (Im using my AWS Free Tier credentials for this app)
+- Amazon Web Services (AWS) account.
+Im using my AWS Free Tier credentials for this app.
+Since this is a technical challenge project i have created a temporary AWS access key and secret access key which i have stored in a `.env` file in the project root as it will be required for running the application locally.

 ## Application Architecture